0xPolygonMiden/miden-base/docs/architecture/note.md

 #### Ephemeral note

-If a note is produced and consumed within the same batch or block then the processor of this note may decide to make it an ephemeral note.
-Such a note is never formally recorded by the network but is essentially "erased" as part of the proving process.
-This is safe to do since the proving system knows this note was produced and was consumed.
+If a `Note` is produced and consumed within the same batch or block then the processor of this `Note` may decide to make it an ephemeral `Note`.
+Such a `Note` is never formally recorded by the network but is "erased" as part of the proving process.
+This is safe to do since the proving system knows this `Note` was produced and was consumed.
 In a way this is similar to aggregating multiple account updates into a single one.

-This reduces the load and storage requirements of the network and batch and block producers will be incentivized to perform this erasure as part of the fee reward system.
+This reduces the load and storage requirements of the network and can occur at both the batch and block production level.

-This can occur at both the batch and block production level.
+As an example Ephemeral `Note`s could be used to allow for sub-second transactions on an order-book exchange.

 ### Note validation